-How the World Sleeps: Different Sleeping Customs Around the Globe
+How the World Sleeps: Different Sleeping Habits Around the Globe

 To some women, sleep is as easy as changing into their favourite pyjamas and lying down on the bed.
 To others, sleep is as complicated as a math problem, following stages of evening rituals before actually hitting slumberdom.
 We all need sleep, but we do it differently.
 If you are wondering how people in the different corners of the hemisphere doze off, take a look at these surprising sleep habits: